 In 1964, Arab leaders formed the Palestine Liberation Organization (PLO), declaring Israel's establishment illegal.
 The PLO used terrorism to attack Israel and Western targets for their support of Israel.
-In 1970, Palestinian militants blew up three hijacked planes in the Jordanian desert, and a group linked to the PLO attacked the Israeli team at the 1972 Olympic games in Munich, Germany.
+In 1970, Palestinian militants blew up three hijacked planes in the Jordanian desert, and in 1972 a group linked to the PLO hit the Israeli Olympic team during the games in Munich, Germany.

-In 1983, Hezbollah, an Iran-backed fundamentalist Shiite Muslim group in Lebanon, blew up the Beirut barracks of both US Marine and French forces, killing 298 people.
+In 1983, Hezbollah, an Iranbacked fundamentalist Shiite Muslim group in Lebanon, blew up the Beirut barracks of both US Marine and French forces, killing 298 people.
 Hezbollah pioneered the use of suicide bombers in the Middle East.